alejandroechev/graphics/README.md

 graphics
 ========

-A repository of code used when teaching Computer Graphics
+A repository of code used to teach Computer Graphics

+- A multi rendering code, that generates 2D images of 3D scenes using 4 different rendering methods
+- A raytracing visualization tool used to teach different aspects od the algorithm